grnt5/TreasureMoleAdventure/README.md

 **Required libraries**

-This program uses the CMU 112 graphics library, which requires PIL/Pillow and Requests to work properly.
+This program uses the CMU 112 graphics library (an altered version of the Tkinter library), which requires PIL/Pillow and Requests to work properly.

+One can find the CMU 112 graphics library file at the following links:

+Current version (As of December 26th, 2023): https://www.cs.cmu.edu/~112/notes/cmu_112_graphics.py

+Version used for this project: https://www.kosbie.net/cmu/spring-22/15-112/notes/cmu_112_graphics.py

 **Shortcut commands**